EnlightFragments/enlightfragments.github.io/_posts/2021-01-30-about-human.markdown

 Take a look at what you see every day and ask yourself on what it is all about?
 Which intention it supposed to have?
 Does it conform with your intentions?
-Then life won't be so boring anymore.
+Then life won't be so boring.